msaison/AREA/README.md

 # Area

-&#9888; This is a clone of my school repo, i don't make the entire project, I make the entire Flutter application, and adding some api to the Back-end like Twitter, Discord and Yammer
+&#9888; This is a clone of my school repo, i didn't make the entire project.
+I made the entire Flutter application, and adding some api to the Back-end like Twitter, Discord and Yammer